STAT545-UBC/STAT545-UBC-original-website/block007_first-use-rmarkdown.md

 Save!
 Render via "Knit HTML" button.

 Now revisit the file browser.
-In addition to `foo.rmd` and `foo.html`, you should now see `foo.md` and a directory `foo_files`, where any figures created by the document will live.
+In addition to `foo.Rmd` and `foo.html`, you should now see `foo.md` and a directory `foo_files`, where any figures created by the document will live.

 ### Step 4: Swap out the "guts" of the document